hydroGR/evalhyd/__source/r/functions/evalhyd--evalp.rst

    :Parameters:

       q_obs
          A numeric array of streamflow observations.
+Time steps with missing observations must be assigned `NA` values.
+Those time steps will be ignored both in the observations and in the predictions before the *metrics* are computed.
          shape: (sites, time)

       q_prd
          A numeric array of streamflow predictions.
+Time steps with missing predictions must be assigned `NA` values.
+Those time steps will be ignored both in the observations and in the predictions before the *metrics* are computed.
          shape: (sites, lead times, members, time)

       metrics